 Overall Rating: * * * * 1/2

-I can’t praise it highly enough.
-When things go wrong on the range, all you need is a MUT and a little ingenuity to get your guns working again.
-Add a castle nut wrench and you’d get five stars.
+I can’t praise the MUT highly enough.
+When things go wrong on the range, all you need is a MUT and a little ingenuity to get your gun(s) working again.
+Add a castle nut wrench and it would get five stars.